alexis-l8/ce100-app/README.md

 ![add-user1](doc/img/add-user1.png)
 ![add-user2](doc/img/add-user12.png)

-### Enable/Disable challenges
+### Archive/Unarchive challenges
 - ```/challenges/{id}/toggle-archive```

-You can make a challenge visible/invisible to other members of this platform by clicking on 'Disable Challenge', on editting your challenge.
+You can make a challenge visible/invisible to other members of this platform by clicking on 'Archive/Unarchive Challenge', on editting your challenge.
 ![toggle-chal](doc/img/chal-toggle.png)

 ### Activate Account